ALINE: Joint Amortization for Bayesian Inference and Active Data Acquisition: Experiments

 \subsection{Benchmarking on Bayesian experimental design tasks}

 We test \aline on two classical BED tasks: Location Finding \citep{sheng2004maximum} and Constant Elasticity of Substitution (CES) \citep{arrow1961capital}, with two- and six-dimensional design space, respectively.
-As baselines, we include a random design policy, a gradient-based method with variational Prior Contrastive Estimation (VPCE) \citep{foster2020unified}, and two amortized BED methods: Deep Adaptive Design (DAD) \citep{foster2021deep} and RL-BOED \citep{blau2022optimizing}.
+As baselines, we include a random design policy, a gradient-based method with variational Prior Contrastive Estimation (VPCE) \citep{foster2020unified}, and three amortized BED methods: Deep Adaptive Design (DAD) \citep{foster2021deep}, vsOED \citep{shen2025variational}, and RL-BOED \citep{blau2022optimizing}.
 Details of the tasks and the baselines are provided in \Cref{app:bed}.

 To evaluate performance, we compute a lower bound of the total EIG, namely the sequential Prior Contrastive Estimation lower bound \citep{foster2021deep}.
-As shown in \Cref{tab:bed}, \aline surpasses all the baselines in the Location Finding task and achieves performance comparable to RL-BOED in the CES task.
+As shown in \Cref{tab:bed}, \aline surpasses all the baselines in the Location Finding task and achieves competitive performance on the CES task, outperforming most other methods, except RL-BOED.
 Notably, \aline's training time is reduced as its reward is based on the internal posterior improvement and does not require a large number of contrastive samples to estimate sEIG.
 While \aline's deployment time is slightly higher than MLP-based amortized methods due to the computational cost of its transformer architecture, it remains orders of magnitude faster than non-amortized approaches like VPCE.
 Visualizations of \aline's inferred posterior distributions are provided in \Cref{app:bed_additional_exps}.